· BreachTrigger

 The SEC's FTS and EDGAR APIs are free and public but subject to rate limits:

-• No authentication: The SEC doesn't issue API keys, so every query comes from your origin IP.
+- No authentication: The SEC doesn't issue API keys, so every query comes from your origin IP.

 Rate-limit gotchas:

-Code example (Python, respecting rate limits):
+Code example (Python, using the real full-text search API and respecting rate limits):

 import requests